-The Director IMO International Maritime Law Institute University of Malta Campus Msida MSD 2080 Malta
+The Director IMO International Maritime Law Institute

-Please use the following checklist to ensure that all necessary documents are completed and attached.
+University of Malta Campus Msida MSD 2080 Malta Please use the following checklist to ensure that all necessary documents are completed and attached.
+Application Form To be completed and signed by the applicant.

-Ap plicatio on F 'orm

-To be completed and signed by the applicant.
 A recent photograph of the applicant is to be attached.

-Documents relating to university qualifications

-Duly certified true copies of documents in evidence of all university qualifications are to be attached.

-Duly authenticated certificate or other document in evidence of English language proficiency is to be attached (see Annex 3 of application package).

-To be completed and stamped by a registered Government medical practitioner.

-To be completed by the student.
+Documents relating to university qualifications Duly certified true copies of documents in evidence of all university qualifications are to be attached.
+Documents relating to English language proficiency Duly authenticated certificate or other document in evidence of English language proficiency is to be attached (see Annex 3 of application package).
+Medical Report Form To be completed and stamped by a registered Government medical practitioner.
+Motivation Form To be completed by the student.
 Where needed, additional sheets may be attached.

-Reference Forms

-Two references are required.
+Reference Forms Two references are required.
 Referees are persons who are not related to the candidate and who are familiar with the candidate's character and qualifications.

-Application and Processing Fee

-A bank transfer to the Institute's bank account of the non-refundable application and processing fee of $\notin$ 150 referred to in paragraph 6 (f) of the application package.
+Application and Processing Fee A bank transfer to the Institute's bank account of the non-refundable application and processing fee of \in 150 referred to in paragraph 6 (f) of the application package.